DKM: Dense Kernelized Feature Matching for Geometry Estimation: Method

+Specifically, for the warp loss we use the $\ell_2$ distance between the predicted and ground truth warp, as in~\cite{sun2021loftr}.
+For the certainty loss we use the unweighted binary cross entropy between the predicted certainty and the ground truth consistent depth mask.
+Our losses at a given stride $l$ are

-Where $\lambda = 0.01$ is a balancing term.
-We follow previous work~\citep{shen2020ransac,sarlin2020superglue,truong2021learning} and produce losses for each scale.
-Like previous works~\citep{zhou2021patch2pix}, we set $p$ in the fine scale loss to 0 whenever the coarse scale warp is outside a threshold distance from the ground truth.
+where the summation is done over the image grid in \A. Like Zhou~\etal~\cite{zhou2021patch2pix} we set $p$ in the fine stride loss to 0 whenever the coarse stride warp is outside a threshold distance from the ground truth.
+We further found it beneficial to detach the gradients between scales.